What parents need to know

 Parents Need to Know

-Parents need to know that this is a timeless story completely suited to young children.
-The illustrations are bold, bright, and highly appealing.
+Parents need to know that this is a timeless story about a girl who wants a teddy bear, and a teddy bear who yearns to be chosen by a child.
+It's well-suited to young children, with bold, bright, and illustrations, appealing characters and easily graspable and relatable plot.
 The story speaks to many themes, including friendship, courage, and hope.

 What's the story?